 (Mr. Sparks, Orienting Interview)

-As a self-identified Black man, these critical life experiences formatively might have influenced Mr. Sparks approach to his own students.
+As a self-identified Black man, these critical life experiences influenced Mr. Sparks’ approach to his own students.
 Like his father did for him, Mr. Sparks urged his students to formulate a stance, develop critiques, and have opinions about social issues that they faced.
 His class dialogues often placed race at the center of social analysis as he affirmed the everyday experiences of people of color.
 Sparks walked his students through weekly discussions of current events that placed these issues at the center of his curriculum.
 Scholars like Rolón-Dow (2005) have urged educators to address issues of racial inequality and social injustices in the schooling process, arguing that it is imperative for educators to actively seek ways to sustain conversations about racial matters within current schooling contexts.
 Furthermore, scholars like Bonilla-Silva argue that in the post-civil rights era, race and racism in the United States operate in subtle ways and sometimes may even be difficult to identify (Bonilla-Silva & Embrick, 2003).

 Critical Conscious Perspectives & Critical Lines of Inquiry in Discourse and Writing

-Another way that Sparks demonstrated a moral ethic of cariño was through his critical conscious perspective of his students in which he would constantly lead them to read the word and read the world around them.
-This teaching perspective was observed through the way that he would engage his students in class content via critical lines of inquiry in discourse and in writing.

-During Sparks’ Justice and Equity unit, in his American Government class, Sparks began his class by asking students to define “discrimination.”
-Sitting on a desk situated in the front of his classroom, Sparks started his class by asking, “Who here can define discrimination as seen and heard in an American context?”
-Without hesitation 25 of the 28 students sitting in his classroom raised their hands, ready to engage.
-In Mr. Sparks’ class students are expected to research current events and put such events in conversation with the content they are learning in his class.
-A critical attempt to keep his students actively engaged in sociopolitical issues.
+Another way that Sparks demonstrated a moral ethic of cariño was through his critically conscious approach to teaching his students; he consistently led them to read the word and read the world around them.
+During Sparks’ Justice and Equity uni in his American Government class, Sparks began his class by asking, “Who here can define discrimination as seen and heard in an American context?”
+Without hesitation, 25 of the 28 students sitting in his classroom raised their hands, ready to engage.
+In Mr. Sparks’ class, students were expected to research current events and situate themwithin the class content.
 In this curricular unit, students were studying the bill of rights and its implications in real life contexts.

-David, a student in Mr. Sparks’ 12th Grade American Government class put his current event in the context of the provocative warm-up question Spark had asked.
-As David raised his hand, he seemed pensive and shared:
+David, a student in Mr. Sparks’ 12th Grade American Government class raised his hand, seemingly pensive, and shared:

 The chaos that Trump is causing at the southern border is discrimination at its finest.
 Trump’s policy separates families.
 Separation of children from their parents is by far the greatest discrimination.
 I had read over the weekend because I knew you would ask us about current events, and I want to talk more about this issue of children being separated from their families to control immigration.
 And I mean, why is this only happening on the Mexican border and not at the Canadian border?
 And who is thinking about the trauma that the kids will suffer?
 In that article I read, a three-year-old boy was detained in El Paso, TX.
 He was a boy from Honduras, his dad escaping gang-violence.
 Like, in this class we have read about civil rights and liberties of people and well I think that separating children from their families violates the constitution?
 This is discrimination.
 Our president is not thinking of the long-term effects on these families, the children and our society.